mahesh-panchal/nextflow-novice/_episodes/02-language.md

     ~~~
     // This is a single line comment.
 Everything after the // is ignored.
     /*
-        This is a multi-line comment.
-        Multiple lines can be prevented from being interpreted.
+        Comments can also
+        span multiple
+        lines.
     */
     ~~~
     {: .language-groovy}
-- Variables are assigned to using `=` and can have any value.
+- Variables are assigned using `=` and can have any value.
     ~~~
     myvar = 1                           // Integer
     myvar = -3.1499392                  // Floating point number